Open positions and bachelor/master topics

 We offer several topics for bachelor and master theses within the framework of our research projects.
-Examples are: tests of new photosensors in liquid xenon and argon at UZH; material screening with a high-purity Ge detector (Gator) LNGS; data analysis of XENONnT and LEGEND-200 data; MC simulations for the DARWIN demonstrator, for XENONnT and for LEGEND; hardware and computing projects in the framework of Xenoscope, a full-scale vertical DARWIN demonstrator at UZH.
+Examples are: tests of new photosensors in liquid xenon and argon at UZH; measurements of fundamental properties of liquid xenon as a radiation detection material with small detectors in our lab; material radioassay with a high-purity Ge detector (Gator) LNGS; hardware, MC simulations and data analysis for Qrocodile, an SNSPD-based dark matter experiment; data analysis of XENONnT and LEGEND-200 data; hardware, MC simulation and analysis projects for Xenoscope, a liquid xenon platform in our laboratory.

 Please have a look at our research page and contact one of us for details and the timescales of possible projects.